marcus-crane/utf9k/content/blog/2021-04-27--dropbox-is-way-too-clingy/index.md

 [^2]: By which I mean, just now.

-[^3]: Once on the password field, a second on a popup to autofill from my password manager, a third to open the "Reasons for leaving" dropdown, a fourth to select a reason, a fifth to start entering "More details" and sixth is hit "Permanently delete"
+[^3]: Once on the password field, a second on a popup to autofill from my password manager, a third to open the "Reasons for leaving" dropdown, a fourth to select a reason, a fifth to start entering "More details" and the sixth is when I hit "Permanently delete"